 Week 4: Tackling the Hardest Part of Writing Memoir -- Who Can You Include

 Writing memoir can be very, very risky because we have to write about people besides ourselves.
-Many times memoir is focused on the loss of loved ones, the cracking of marriages, and abuse at the hands of parents or guardians.
+Many times, memoir is focused on the loss of loved ones, the cracking of marriages, abuse at the hands of parents or guardians, or other painful situations.
 Who can we include?
 Some of the hardest decisions to make include the representation of other people: who can we leave out while remaining true to the story?
 Can we use composite characters?
 Is it okay or necessary to change names?
 These are the questions we will tackle this week in the readings and discussions.

 Week 5: Interviewing Others to Enrich Your Memoir

 Interviewing others is not easy.
-Many times you only have one opportunity to ask an interviewee for her story.
+Often you have only one opportunity to ask an interviewee for her story.
 This week, you will practice interviewing techniques that have proven effective in narrative nonfiction and discuss your pitfalls and successes.
 This week’s writing exercise will be the beginning of a longer essay to be turned in week six.

 Week 7: Writing Climactic Chapters in Memoir